Lucien Sarti: Drug smuggling

-On 19 April 1968, Sarti was arrested along with Auguste Ricord and François Chiappe for questioning regarding the robbery of a branch of the National Bank of Argentina.
-The three were released due to lack of evidence.
 In April 1972, Sarti was shot to death in Mexico City during a raid of a drug trafficking ring by the Mexican federal police.
 A detective in Rio de Janeiro was later suspended from the police force after being accused of accepting a bribe to free Sarti and his girlfriend Helena Ferreira from jail earlier in 1972.
 In January 1975, four French citizens alleged to have supplied heroin to Sarti were among a group of 19 indicted by a federal grand jury in Brooklyn.
+After his shooting Sarti's pilot Julio Lujan brought 90kg of heroin which Sarti had on hand to Uruguay, while his associates tried to find approximately 100kg of heroin he had stached in hidden locations.